Curatorial Residency Program in Mexico

 Mexico City, Mexico

-From February 6 to 19, Quebec curator Daphné Boxer will be in residency in Mexico, where she will be hosted by our partner ACT.
+From November 13th to 26th, Quebec curator Sylvie Parent will be in residency in Mexico, where she will be hosted by our partner ACT.

-This is the first ever networking and support program for curators between Quebec and Mexico.
+This is the second networking and support program for curators between Quebec and Mexico.
 This residency is both a professional development project, a network relationship consolidation, a discovery of artistic approaches and an opportunity to be inspired by creative activities from elsewhere in view of developing future exhibition projects.